MSc Education: Philosophy of Education pathway

 - What is 'knowledge' and how is it acquired?
-What types of knowledge are of educational value in different contexts of learning?
+What should be taught in schools and universities?

-- What is the nature of the philosophy of education within different Anglo-American, continental European, Asian, Scottish and South American traditions of inquiry?
+- How is education defined within different Anglo-American, continental European, Asian, Scottish and South American traditions of inquiry?

 - How can the moral and ethical dimensions of teaching and learning be understood?